 The first reason for pinching Cosmos is to tame the plant’s invasive nature.
 Here are some more benefits of pinching Cosmos.

 - Vigorous Blooms: Pinching Cosmos stimulates the plant to produce more blossoms.
-It often leads to longer blossoming periods.
+It often leads to more extended blossoming periods.

 - Dense Foliage: Encourages much more dense foliage in plants by reducing plant size and aiding the plant in active branching from the base.